 All applications must be submitted to the DOE by the Friday, April 18, 2014 deadline.

 STEP 5: The DOE Makes Placement Offers

-The DOE will notify you in May if your child is offered a seat in a G&T program or school.
+The DOE will send you a letter in late May, notifying you if your child is being offered a G&T placement or not.
 There is no appeals process.

 Transportation is available to students in accordance with the eligibility guidelines of the Office of Pupil Transportation (OPT) (see: Transportation).

 Wingspan Arts is our after school provider (K-6.)
 They have a moderate fee structure and offer some scholarships.
 Included are academic, athletic and artistic classes as well as homework help.
 Afterschool begins with a snack when school ends and runs until 6:00 PM.
 You can read about their program at www.wingspanarts.org .

 The Anderson School offers some programs for free: academic support (3-8), CHAMPS & other sports, 16 sports teams (6-8, boy, girl, co-ed, JV) & clubs (6-8, robotics, newspaper, math teams.)

 Please go to our Visiting Grades K-5 page to find out about visiting our school in the spring.